An ileostomy can be performed in several different ways depending on the underlying condition.

 The area around the pouch usually needs to heal before it is used, so a temporary loop ileostomy (see below) above the pouch will be created.
 A second, smaller operation is usually carried out a few months later to close the loop ileostomy.

 Sometimes the operation can be performed without creating a temporary ileostomy.

 A loop ileostomy is a procedure that involves creating a stoma at the loop of the ileum, usually on the right-hand side of the abdomen.
 The colon and rectum are left in place.

 A continent ileostomy involves removing the colon (large intestine).
 The end of the ileum is bent back inwards, to create a pouch that is stapled into place against the side of the abdomen.

-A smaller section of the ileum is used to create a valve, which is pulled through a stoma in the abdomen and then stitched into placed.
+A smaller section of the ileum is used to create a valve, which is pulled through a stoma in the abdomen and then stitched into place.
 The internal pouch can then be emptied by draining it with a catheter (thin tube).

 The continent ileostomy is an option for people who cannot have an ileo-anal pouch due to health or technical reasons, or when an ileo-anal pouch stops working and needs to be removed.